Hibernate ORM

 Persistence

 Hibernate ORM is concerned with helping your application to achieve persistence.
-So what is persistence?
-Persistence simply means that we would like our application’s data to outlive the applications process.
-In Java terms, we would like the state of (some of) our objects to live beyond the scope of the JVM so that the same state is available later.
+So what’s persistence?
+Persistence simply means that we would like our program’s data to outlive the current process.
+For Java developers, this means we would like the state of certain objects to live beyond the scope of the JVM, so that the same state is available in a different JVM, or even in a different program written in a different programming language.

 Granularity

-Sometimes you will have an object model which has more classes than the number of corresponding tables in the database (we says the object model is more granular than the relational model).
-Take for example the notion of an Address…
+Often we find that an object model has more classes than there are tables in the database.
+Then we say that the object model is more granular than the relational model.

 Subtypes (inheritance)